Updated: 2nd December 2021

 A winding up order can be used by creditors to enforce payment of a debt by a delinquent company.
 Often as an act of last resort, creditors petition the court to have the business liquidated, usually after several failed attempts to recover their money.

 The expense of going through the courts to obtain an order of this type indicates their determination, and this is a method often used by large creditors such as HMRC and the banks.

 The winding up order will have been preceded by a 21-day Statutory Demand for payment, and a winding up petition.
 Once the winding up petition has been accepted by the courts, a winding up order is granted and company liquidation follows.

 If your company has been threatened with a winding up order, your creditor will have lost faith in your ability to pay, and wants to recover their money as soon as possible.
 They may have extended you further payment terms prior to this point, that have also not been met, including the Statutory Demand for payment.

 Once the 21-day time limit for this payment has elapsed, the creditor probably feels that a winding up petition is the only way to recoup what is owed to them.
 Generally, with this type of aggressive action the debt is much higher than the stipulated figure of ‘over £750’ as otherwise it would not be worth the costs of going through the courts.
+This figure has increased to £10,000 as per the Government's temporary measures which will apply for the period 1 October 2021 to 31 March 2022.
 The cost of winding up a limited company can fall anywhere between £1,490 and £1,990 which is covered by the petitioning company.